salesforce/lwc-rfcs/text/0000-module-resolution.md

 ### Ecosystem

-Developers must learn about `lwc.config.json` for their package or component to be distributed discoverable and used by 3parties (via npm or other forms of registry).
+Developers must learn about `lwc.config.json` for their package or component to be distributed discoverable and used by third-parties (via npm or other forms of registry).

 Note that in the Salesforce platform developers already familiar with our metadata file which hold information about the component, altough this will be irrelevant for them.